 - All controversies burn bridges.
-“I don’t mind burning bridges that I don’t want to leave up.”
+“I don’t mind burning bridges that I don’t want to leave up.” – Derek

 - Controversy is like chess — it’s easy to learn how to move the pieces, but it’s hard to learn how to play like a grandmaster.
 AKA: this all may sound pretty basic, but it’s actually quite hard to pull off.

-- Once you become an expert, you know when you can bend — or even break — the rules.
+- Once you become an expert, you know when you can bend or even break the rules.
 Ramit Sethi masterfully executed a gender series back in mid-2012.
-Here’s the starter post: A confession about gender and money…, and even better How Much Should You Spend On An Engagement Ring.
+The starter post was “A confession about gender and money”, followed by “How Much Should You Spend On An Engagement Ring”.

 - My brother’s party rock band is made up of reformed heavy-metal dudes.
 They name all of their songs after girls.
 They produced a fun music video and got slammed by a major heavy-metal blog for being sell-outs.
 The result?
 Over 100,000 views for their video.

-- I wrote the first issue of Blueprint Entrepreneur.
-As part of my research, I asked Quora, Programmers, what do you think when you hear “I just need a tech co-founder”?
-A rage storm followed — 45 comments, 23,120 views and marked as “one of the best conversations online” by one of the mods.
+- I contributed to the first issue of an early digital magazine for a client, Blueprint Entrepreneur.
+As part of my research, I asked Quora, “Programmers, what do you think when you hear ‘I just need a tech co-founder’?”A rage storm followed with 23,120 views, 45+ comments and marked as “one of the best conversations online” by one of the mods.
 All because the question struck an emotional chord.

 - A thread on Reddit re: controversy, BLEW UP, getting 13,000+ comments in 5 hours and actually crashing Reddit.
-Check it out here: What extremely controversial thing(s) do you honestly believe, but don’t talk about to avoid the argument?
+“What extremely controversial thing(s) do you honestly believe, but don’t talk about to avoid the argument?”

 There is a lot of terrible advice out there: “you have to blog every day”, and similar.
 But it’s not about how much content you produce, and past a certain level it’s not really about the quality either.

-What matters is the marketing and promotion you do for your product or business — and when you master high level strategies like the Drafting Technique and Natural Controversy, you set yourself up for explosive growth.
+What matters is the marketing and promotion you do for your product or business, and when you master high level strategies like the Drafting Technique and Natural Controversy, you set yourself up for explosive growth.

 The strategies in this article are just two ways to promote your business.
 If they aren’t the right fit for you, that’s totally okay, try one of these instead:

-- “The public responds to precedents and superlatives.” – Elon Musk (Founder of Paypal, Tesla Motors, SpaceX)
+- “The public responds to precedents and superlatives.” – Elon Musk

 - Chris Guillebeau talks about how you can grow a following by creating a compelling story and building flagship content.